 In-depth user reviews can be a great tool for your SDR team.
 Traditionally SDR teams use top-of-the-funnel marketing materials to demonstrate why it's worth getting on the phone.
-As we've noted, user reviews are more compelling than nearly all other forms of op-of-the-funnel content, including white papers and analyst reports.
-Customer Success Managers top-of-the-funnel content, including white papers and analyst reports.
+As we've noted, user reviews are more compelling than nearly all other forms of top-of-the-funnel content, including white papers and analyst reports.
 Customer Success Managers at IT Central Station frequently help SDR teams to identify peer review content to include in their emails, matching genuine users' quotes to the specific sales messages.